Can Merchants Survive Life After the MATCH List (aka the TMF listing)?

 Compliance issues occur for many reasons.
 Many of them relate to your website, business practices or industry.
 Our own proprietary study indicates as many as 40% are due to retailer mistakes and oversights.

 These errors and the chargebacks are entirely preventable.
 What’s more important is how to check MATCH list and what to do to avoid being on it.

 PayKings can assist retailers to join our partners to implement policies and reduce the risk of chargebacks to rectify these mistakes.

 In some cases, there’s minimal time for effective chargeback accounting.
 Merchants expecting to quickly and efficiently lower their chargeback-to-transaction ratio due to the impending danger of becoming MATCH listed should consider registering for chargeback alerts.

-When a trade has been contested by a consumer, based on criminal activity, chargeback alerts are issued.
-Merchants are given the opportunity to refund these unauthorized transactions, thereby avoiding a chargeback.
+When the system detects fraud, based on past criminal activity, the chargeback alert triggers.
+Merchants have the opportunity to refund these unauthorized transactions, thereby avoiding a chargeback.

 As one of the causes of MATCH list positioning, chargebacks can be an expensive issue for retailers.
-Not only do they result in earnings reduction, chargebacks can hinder a company’s ability to process credit card transactions and ultimately jeopardize longevity.
+Not only do they result in earnings reduction, but chargebacks hinder a company’s ability to process credit card transactions.